 Often, in order to determine if a driver is intoxicated, a police officer will have the driver perform a number of Field Sobriety Tests.
-These Field Sobriety Tests (FSTs) are used by law enforcement to obtain probable cause thereby allowing them to initiate a breath or blood test.
+These Field Sobriety Tests are used by law enforcement to obtain probable cause thereby allowing them to initiate a breath or blood test.

 These are the only three field sobriety tests endorsed by the National Highway Traffic and Safety Administrations (NHTSA), thus they are referred to as "Standardized" Field Sobriety Tests.